Here’s our guide to the best paint finish for bathrooms including the best paint to use for small bathrooms, the ceiling, walls and cabinets.

 Thus, a high gloss finish is an ideal choice for darker rooms or those that are lacking in natural light.

-Best Paint Finish for Bathroom Ceiling
+What Finish For A Bathroom Ceiling

 To keep molds from building up, you will need a paint finish that is highly resistant to moisture.
-Thus, paint experts recommend using water-based acrylic latex paint with either a satin or semi-gloss finish.
-A high gloss finish also works but some people find it too shiny for their taste.
+Thus, paint experts recommend using water-based acrylic latex paint with either a satin or semi-gloss finishA high gloss finish also works but some people find it too shiny for their taste.

 We’ve also got an article for if you are painting over shower tiles on this page.

-Why water-based acrylic latex paint?
+Why water-based acrylic latex paint

 This type of paint dries faster than its counterparts.
 They are also more durable, washable, and moisture-resistant.

-Best Paint Finish for Bathroom Cabinets
+Finish for Bathroom Vanity and Cabinets

 Not only are they highly resistant to dirt, but they are also easier to clean.